Canadian Hearing Society: Audiology

 The CHS Audiology service is available in Hamilton, Mississauga, Toronto, Kenora, Sarnia, Windsor, Ottawa, Sudbury and Toronto East.
 The audiology program takes a holistic approach to hearing health care by looking at hearing loss and the ways in which it affects life.
 Audiologists provide hearing tests, hearing aid evaluations, hearing aid check-ups and fine tuning, and hearing aid fitting and dispensing for children and adults.

 Hearing care counselling program

-The Hearing Care Counselling Program is available in 26 Ontario locations.
-This program is designed to assist seniors with hearing loss to adapt and stay connected.
-Priority is given to adults aged 55 and older, although younger adults are eligible for the program.
-Counsellors provide "home visits, education, demonstrations and recommendations of communication devices".
+The Hearing Care Counselling Program operates in 26 Ontario sites.
+It aids seniors with hearing loss in adjusting and maintaining connections.
+While the priority is adults 55 and up, younger adults can also join.
+Counsellors offer home visits, training, device demos, and suggestions.

 CONNECT counselling program

-The CONNECT Counselling Program is available in 26 locations across Ontario.
-CONNECT is a mental health counseling service provided by the CHS.
-CONNECT is a program designed to help individuals or families with deaf, deafened or hard of hearing members by providing them with counseling for a variety of reasons, including "mental health and illness, depression, relationship difficulties, abuse, family support, education, advocacy and counselling".
+The CONNECT Counselling Program at Canadian Hearing Services (CHS) is a dedicated mental health counselling service available at 26 locations across Ontario.
+It provides support to individuals and families with Deaf, deafened, or hard-of-hearing members, offering counselling for a wide range of issues, including mental health concerns, depression, relationship difficulties, abuse, family support, education, and advocacy.